 The way they’re constructed makes them incredibly sleek and easy to put wherever you need them, either on your desk or mounted on a mic stand.

-There are a number of features that make them some of the best speakers on the market.
+There are several features that make them some of the best speakers on the market.
 In addition to their quality and portability, the iLoud’s Bluetooth capability makes them incredibly convenient.

 For instance, I most often use them as my music production speakers, a process by which I’m often mixing, DAW-mastering, and producing.